Aglia tau: Habitat

 The larvae primarily feed on European beech, but also birch, Alnus glutinosa, Salix caprea and Sorbus aucuparia.
 The larvae look similar to Royal Walnut Moth caterpillars Citheronia regalis in their earlier instars.
 They can be found in older growth forests, with a large portion of trees in the Fagaceae family.
 They can also be found in younger riparian forests with less Fagaceae species present.

 Lifecycle

 Their life cycle is similar to any Lepidopterans, consisting of 4 stages.
 Eggs laid by adult females take about 3 weeks to hatch into first instar caterpillars.
 These grow quickly and go through 4 more instars, for 5 total.
-Then they spin a silken cocoon on the forest floor and pupate.
-These pupa will overwinter until March, until warmer weather comes and they start developing.
-Adult moths lack mouths and only breed.
-Then the adult females lay eggs then die.
+Then they pupate on the forest floor.
+These pupae will overwinter until March, until warmer weather comes and they start developing.
+Adult moths lack a mouth and only breed.
+The adult females lay eggs then die.